 Final cap arrived in a 12-7 win over England in the third game of the campaign.

-Nowadays, Spring is spearheading the possibly doomed Irish bid to host the Rugby World Cup in 2023.
+More recently, Spring spearheaded the Irish bid to host the Rugby World Cup in 2023.

 Paul McCloskey - pro boxer turned pro barber